Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 On the USB side of things it has two **USB-A 3.1** ports (one powered), a **USB-C** charger port and a spare **USB-C** port for connecting devices such as headphones or docks.
 I have tried to use the USB-C charger port to connect devices when on battery but it doesn't seem to be wired for data transfer, only charging.

-Curiously, Lenovo decided to leave out *Thunderbolt* on the T495s (even though it is on the T490s,) which means if you are trying to use an eGPU or Thunderbolt dock you may be out of luck with this year's AMD ThinkPad offerings.
+Unfortunately AMD laptops do not support *Thunderbolt* at the current time (it's Intel exclusive,) which means if you are trying to use an eGPU or Thunderbolt dock you are out of luck with this year's AMD ThinkPad offerings.

 For display connectivity the T495s does still manage to pack in a **full-size HDMI 2.0** port which on top of the aforementioned **USB-C** port can be used to power multiple external displays.